 If you have any questions about these programs, or about any other aspect of the information contained in this document, please call the Counseling Center at 212-220-8140 or Health Services at 212-220-8255.
 If you are an employee, please contact the Office of Human Resource at 212-220-2364.
 Mutual/Self Help Groups.
 (On & Off-Campus) Many different mutual and self-help programs are available in New York City.
 These programs generally are free of charge and do not require a long-term commitment.
 Although most programs are abstinence-based and follow the 12-step approach, there are also programs that support moderation as a goal and/or do not use 12 steps.
-None of the programs listed below has any religious affiliation, but some may use spirituality as a part of the program.
-Meeting times and locations are available by calling the corresponding contact numbers, or viewing the corresponding web-sites.
+None of the programs.
+Meeting times and locations are available by calling the corresponding contact numbers or viewing the corresponding websites.
 Each meeting is somewhat different from any other (even within the same program) both in terms of structure and participants.
 New York City supports a huge diversity of meetings - some groups are geared specifically towards men, women, lesbians, gays, bisexuals or transgendered people.
 Many people find it helpful to explore different options.